-Instruments that are considered to be continuing involvement are included in Note 17 - Trading Financial Assets and Liabilities at Mandatorily Fair Value through Profit or Loss and Note 29 -Debt in Issuance.
+Instruments that are considered to be continuing involvement are included in Note 17 - Trading Financial Assets and Liabilities at Mandatorily Fair Value through Profit or Loss and Note 30 -Debt in Issuance.

-Transferred Financial Assets that are not derecognised in their entirety associated credit, market, interest rate and foreign exchange risks and rewards associated with the assets, represent the most common examples of such transactions.
+Transferred Financial Assets that are not derecognised in their entirety

+Certain transactions may include provisions that prevent derecognition of the transferred financial asset and the transfers are accounted for as secured financing transactions.
+Repurchase agreements, securities lending agreements and total return swaps, in which the CSi group retains substantially all of the associated credit, market, interest rate and foreign exchange risks and rewards associated with the assets, represent the most common examples of such transactions.
 Where the transfer of an asset does not meet derecognition, it remains on the CSi groups balance sheet with a corresponding liability established to represent an obligation to the counterparty.
 As part of the CSi group's repurchase agreements and securities lending transactions, there is an obligation to return equivalent securities at the end of the transaction.